 The reserves can be more or less than is required to meet the claims arising from earned business.
 The level of uncertainty varies significantly between the classes written by the Syndicate but typically is highest for those classes where there are significant delays in the settlement of the final claim amount.
-More specifically, the key areas of uncertainty within the Syndicate's reserves are considered to be claims from the long-tail direct and long-tailed reinsurance classes.
-The issues contributing to this heightened uncertainty are common to all entities which write such business.
+More specifically, the key areas of uncertainty within the Syndicate's reserves are considered to be claims from the long-tailed direct and reinsurance classes.
+The issues contributing to this high uncertainty are common to all entities which write such business.